logo

 5. Cut out fruits and vegetable from the grocery store circulars.
 You should have no problem finding lots of appropriate veggies that are on sale during the month of November.
 Glue on the foods to the center plate of the cornucopia.

-6. Using a hole punch or scissors, make two holes in the top of paper plate cornucopia and thread yarn through these for hanging.
+6. Using a hole punch or scissors, make two holes in the top and thread yarn through these for hanging.